Race condition: Workarounds

 Design techniques such as Karnaugh maps encourage designers to recognize and eliminate race conditions before they cause problems.
+By simplifying Boolean expressions and analyzing the relationships between input variables, designers can reduce the likelihood of unintended signal changes that may lead to race conditions.

-Often logic redundancy can be added to eliminate some kinds of races.
+In many cases, logic redundancy can be intentionally added to digital circuits to eliminate certain types of races.
+Although redundancy increases the number of logic gates, it can stabilize signal transitions and prevent temporary glitches that occur when signals change at slightly different times.

+Engineers may also apply careful timing control and synchronization methods in sequential circuits.
+For example, using clocked elements such as flip-flops can help ensure that signals change in a predictable manner, reducing the risk of race conditions in complex digital systems.

-As well as these problems, some logic elements can enter metastable states, which create further problems for circuit designers.
+Despite these precautions, some logic elements may still enter metastable states.
+In such cases, a circuit temporarily remains in an unstable condition between logical states, which can propagate uncertain signals through the system and create additional challenges for circuit designers.

 In software

 A race condition can arise in software when a computer program has multiple code paths that are executing at the same time.
 If the multiple code paths take a different amount of time than expected, they can finish in a different order than expected, which can cause software bugs due to unanticipated behavior.
 A race can also occur between two programs, resulting in security issues.

-Critical race conditions cause invalid execution and software bugs.
-Critical race conditions often happen when the processes or threads depend on some shared state.
+Critical race conditions cause invalid execution and software bugs and often happen when processes or threads depend on some shared state.
 Operations upon shared states are done in critical sections that must be mutually exclusive.
 Failure to obey this rule can corrupt the shared state.

 A data race is a type of race condition.
 Data races are important parts of various formal memory models.
-The memory model defined in the C11 and C++11 standards specify that a C or C++ program containing a data race has undefined behavior.
+The memory model defined in the C11 and C++11 standards specifies that a C or C++ program containing a data race has undefined behavior.

-A race condition can be difficult to reproduce and debug because the end result is nondeterministic and depends on the relative timing between interfering threads.
+A race condition can be difficult to reproduce and debug because the result is nondeterministic and depends on the relative timing between interfering threads.
 Problems of this nature can therefore disappear when running in debug mode, adding extra logging, or attaching a debugger.
-A bug that disappears like this during debugging attempts is often referred to as a "Heisenbug".
+A bug that disappears like this during debugging attempts is often referred to as a Heisenbug.
 It is therefore better to avoid race conditions by careful software design.